Bitagora/bitagora-web/nodes/install/validator.md

 - validator: a **Hyperledger/Sawtooth validator** node linked to other nodes in the Bitagora network
 - rest-api: a **rest-api** that receives and provides poll and ballot data from clients
 - shell: a **shell** container with the dependencies to run Bitagora commands to interact with the blockchain

+## Terms

+Before installing a Bitagora validator node in your system, you should read our [Terms of service](../../static/en/terms.md) and [Privacy policy](../../static/en/policy.md).
+By installing a node, you are expressly acknowledging and agreeing to the terms and conditions detailed in these documents.

 ## Installation